mottab/BluetoothTracker_Prototype/README.md

-This project is to prototype ble 4.0 tracker using iOS, and BLENano.
+This project is to prototype ble 4.0 tracker using iOS, and redbear BLENano.